 Ankylosing Spondylitis Leads to Severe Disability

 Studies have shown that patients who have disease onset at an older age may be more prone to severe joint damage.
 In addition, smokers were more than four times as likely to have severe damage as nonsmokers.
 For severe ankylosing spondylitis or other joint problems, surgery or joint replacement may rarely be required.

 There is Little I Can Do to Help Myself

-Studies have shown a diet high in omega-3 fatty acids (found in coldwater fish, flax seeds, and walnuts) can reduce joint inflammation in rheumatoid arthritis patients, and there is some evidence it might be helpful in ankylosing spondylitis.
+Studies have shown a diet high in omega-3 fatty acids (found in cold water or oily fish like salmon, flax seeds, and walnuts) can reduce joint inflammation in rheumatoid arthritis patients, and there is some evidence it might be helpful in ankylosing spondylitis.

 If NSAIDs Don't Work, My Treatment Options Are Limited

 The biologics, or tumor necrosis factor (TNF)-alpha inhibitors (TNF blockers), can play a key role in those who do not respond to NSAIDs.
 TNF blockers can lead to less back pain, stiffness, and inflammation; they may also slow progression of AS.
 TNF blockers may be used in conjunction with NSAIDs for symptom control.